Splish Splash, Let’s Talk About Safety in the Bath!

 Creativity is a must when helping someone with memory loss clean up.
 It’s important to use a calm and pleasant tone when offering personal care and also to be conscious of their dignity.
 If they decline to receive help, try again in a few minutes or have another staff member approach them to try again.

 Consider planning an event they’ll enjoy after the personal care to help gain cooperation—if they know they’re going out for ice cream or doing something fun afterward, they may accept help more easily.
-Another thought is if they have a visitor coming, let them know that, and it can help spark their interest in getting cleaned up.
+Another thought is to let visitors know in advance, which can help spark their interest in getting cleaned up.

 Try playing their favorite music for bath/shower time and welcoming them into a warm bathroom.
 Present fun and colorful bath gels, bubbles, or pleasant-smelling hair products, and offer a warm towel to make it a relaxing event.